-Population Projections - many of the sectors in the economy supply goods and services directly or indirectly to the local population.
+- □ Population Projections many of the sectors in the economy supply goods and services directly or indirectly to the local population.
 The EFM uses SNZ official projections to establish the growth in the local population.
-Included within the projections is an age/sex breakdown which allows account to be taken of demographic changes over time.
-The local population generates demand for goods and services from the population driven sectors (retail, persona services, health, education etc.).

-Export Projections - some sectors in the economy produce goods that are exported.
-Therefore, the growth n of these sectors is linked to internati onal mark ets.
-The e growth projections
+Included within the projections is an age/sex breakdown, which allows account to be taken of demographic changes over time.
+The local population generates demand for goods and services from the population driven sectors (retail, personal services, health, education etc.).51 - □ Export Projections some sectors in the economy produce goods that are exported.
+Therefore, the growth of these sectors is linked to international markets.
+The growth projections

-NPS-UDC Policy PB1(b)
+48 NPS-UDC Policy PB1(b)

-&lt;sup>49 National Policy Statement on Urban Development Capacity: Guide on Evidence and Monitoring, page 57
+49 National Policy Statement on Urban Development Capacity: Guide on Evidence and Monitoring, page 57 for exports have been set based on an assessment of the historic trends observed in export activity.52

-&lt;sup>50 Gordon and Kim (2017) Greater Christchurch Urban Development Strategy Economic Futures Model Technical Report
+50 Gordon and Kim (2017) Greater Christchurch Urban Development Strategy Economic Futures Model Technical Report

-&lt;sup>51 SNZ (2016) Sub-national Population Projections.
+51 SNZ (2016) Sub-national Population Projections.